Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 After

-walking down the steps I went through the concourse and found myself at the
+walking down the steps, I went through the concourse and found myself at the

-raised above pitch level wrapped around three sides of the pitch.
+raised above pitch level, wrapped around three sides of the pitch.
 A covered VIP

 It

-and dirty.
+to its prime.
+The white walls and seating were all weather-worn and badly faded, and dirty.
 The pitch was being marked out despite parts of it looking

 waterlogged.